sav-che/TL-2/Authors/Blocki, Bronislaw {std. Blocki}.md

-> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/item/103859#page/227/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/page/33265414) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Blocki, Bronislaw (1854-1919), Polish (Galician) botanist, adjunct lecturer at the Agronomy and Forestry College at Lemberg 1881, later professor at the same college, prolific writer on the flora of Galicia. (*Blocki*).
+Blocki, Bronislaw (1854-1919), Polish (Galician) botanist, adjunct lecturer at the Agronomy and Forestry College at Lemberg 1881, later professor at the same college, prolific writer on the flora of Galicia.
+**Abbreviated name**: *Blocki*

 #### Herbarium and types